iZeaoGamer/MaintenanceMode/README.md

 - And so much more in the future!

+## NOTE
+- As of dev build #26, please update your config.yml file to have the option "delay".
+If you do not have this, then errors could occur.

 ## Plugin todo list
 - [x] Complete Whitelist sequence.
 - [ ] Add support for more customizabilities.
-Such as: Ban messsages, kick messages??
+Such as: Ban messsages, Other punishable messages??
 - [ ] Revamp plugin to mark a new name along with even more customizable options.
 - [ ] Directly edit options in-game!